dwhall/HeyMac/README.rst

 A state machine manages the operational behavior and calls into a PHY layer module to interact with the radio via the SPI bus and GPIO pins.
+This software takes advantage of advanced features of the SX127x, so connection to DIO pins 1,2,3 and 5 is necessary.

 This repository is designed to be a git submodule so that it may be re-used by multiple projects